IAA-InvCodes/P-MILOS/README.md

 ```
 mpiexec -f hostnames -np 600 ./pmilos run/pmilos.minit
 ```
-Note that proper ssh keys must be installed on every machine, so that they can establish connections among each other without prompting the user for a password.
+Note that proper ssh keys must be installed on every machine, so that connections can be established between them without typing the user's password.
+For more details, refer to the P-MILOS manual.

 ## Input/output files

-In the following we give a very brief description of the input files used to provide the code with the observed profiles, the wavelength grid and the initial model atmosphere.
-A full description can be found in the manual.
+In the following we give a very brief description of the input files rquired by the code.
+They are used to store the observed profiles, the wavelength grid and the initial model atmosphere.
+A full description can be found in the P-MILOS manual.

 #### Profile files (.per)